hyv3m1nd/marching_race_segmenter/README.md

 At first, each unlabeled voxel was added to a marching queue by comparing its marching priority (the inverse of color difference) with all other voxels in the queue.
 The complexity was O(n^2).
 A high definition torso CT scan with around 31 million voxels tool nearly an entire day on my PC.
 When a sorted list was used, the complexity got reduced to O(n log n), and the same CT scan could be processed in 10-30 minutes.

+## Potential optimization
+When a step is taken, only calculate the new priorities in the voxels surrounding the newly labeled voxel.
+I would expect this optimization to cut down the runtime further to around 2 minutes.

 ## Note
 I later learned that this algorithm works in a similar way to 3D Slicer's flood filling method.

 Code written in 2021